thinktecture/relayserver/docs/migration.md

 # Migration

-This section explains how a migration path from RelayServer v2 to v3 might look like.
+This section explains how a migration path from RelayServer v2 (see branch [legacy-v2](https://github.com/thinktecture/relayserver/tree/legacy-v2)) to v3 might look like.

 ## Update to latest v2